There are some rules of engagement that need to be considered as the Product Owner…

-In textbook Scrum, the purpose of the Sprint Planning Meeting is for the entire team to agree to complete a set of ready top-ordered product backlog items.
-This agreement will define the sprint backlog and is based on the team’s velocity or capacity and the length of the sprint timebox.
+Sprint planning is a timeboxed working session that lasts roughly 1 hour for every week of a sprint.
+In sprint planning, the entire team agrees to complete a set of product backlog items.
+This agreement defines the sprint backlog and is based on the team’s velocity or capacity and the length of the sprint.

 Who does it?

 Sprint planning is a collaborative effort involving a ScrumMaster, who facilitates the meeting, a Product Owner, who clarifies the details of the product backlog items and their respective acceptance criteria, and the Entire Agile Team, who define the work and effort necessary to meet their sprint commitment.

 Ensure all sprint candidates meet the team’s definition of ready.
 In the days and weeks leading up to sprint planning, the Product Owner identify the items with the greatest value and works towards getting them to a ready state.

 - Define acceptance criteria

 The product backlog can address just about anything, to include new functionality, bugs, and risks.
 Product backlog items (PBI’s) must be small enough to complete during a sprint and should be small enough to complete within a few days.
 All stories must be verified that they are implemented to the satisfaction of the Product Owner.